-Thanks to the expertise and dedication of Adrian Reeve, our Kitchen Gardener and his team, Rudding Park Kitchen Garden provides us with the most incredible source of home-grown produce on our doorstep, and I really wanted to introduce a dish to showcase the garden.
+Thanks to the expertise and dedication of Fiona Slight our Kitchen Gardener and the team, Rudding Park Kitchen Garden provides us with the most incredible source of home-grown produce on our doorstep, and I really wanted to introduce a dish to showcase the garden.
 Where to start?

 The pudding of course!

 I was keen to devise a pudding that was really fresh with lots of flavours to excite the tastebuds.
 Over 500 different herbs, salads, vegetables, edible flowers and fruits are grown in the garden so we can create dishes packed full of flavour with quality heritage varieties and fruits best enjoyed within minutes of picking.